casualwriter/node-simple-ws/README.md

  http://localhost:9000/Order?customer=Essen&country=Germany
 ~~~

 ### Coding for your web service

 The program is very simple in about 60 lines.
 You may read and modify the code.

-or just edit simple-ws.js for DB-CONNECTION and WEB-SERVICE-DEFINITION like
+or just edit ``simple-ws.js`` for DB-CONNECTION and WEB-SERVICE-DEFINITION like below

 ~~~
 //=== Connect to datbase via OLEDB, e.g. MS Access 2003 (sample.mdb)